-You can’t reverse hearing loss or eliminate all Sound Voids™.
+You can’t reverse most types of hearing loss.
 However, your audiologist can apply the appropriate care and technology to lessen their effects and improve the quality of sounds you hear.
 Unfortunately, many people suffering from a hearing impairment are either unaware or ashamed of their condition, and therefore, do not utilize the advanced hearing aid technology that is available here in Bethlehem.

 The loudness of sound is measured in decibels.
 Pitch is measured in frequency of sound vibrations per second.
 A deep voice has a low pitch and frequency, whereas a child’s voice has a high pitch and frequency.